mihnea-necsulescu/echo-software-take-home/README.md

 - **Simple logging**: Basic log output is sufficient for our scope.
 - **Docker for Database Only**: Application runs natively while only PostgreSQL is containerized for simplified development.
 - **Repository Layer Testing**: Given the minimal CRUD operations, unit tests were focused on the handler layer where business logic resides and on the Fireblocks client correctness.
-- **Missing Idempotency**: No idempotency key support for create/transfer operations, presenting risks for duplicate operations (acceptable for assignment scope)
+- **Missing Idempotency**: No idempotency key support for create/transfer operations, presenting risks for duplicate operations (acceptable for assignment scope).

 ### Concurrency Considerations
-- **HTTP Server Concurrency**: The standard `net/http` server handles concurrent requests automatically
+- **HTTP Server Concurrency**: The standard `net/http` server handles concurrent requests automatically.
-- **Single-Operation Endpoints**: Current endpoints perform sequential operations (DB lookup -> Fireblocks API) where concurrency wouldn't provide benefits
+- **Single-Operation Endpoints**: Current endpoints perform sequential operations (DB lookup -> Fireblocks API) where concurrency wouldn't provide benefits.
-- **Future Enhancements**: Concurrency would be valuable for operations outside our scope (e.g., bulk wallet creation)
+- **Future Enhancements**: Concurrency would be valuable for operations outside our scope (e.g., bulk wallet creation).

 ### Retry Limitations
-- **No Retry Logic**: The service performs no automatic retries for failed operations
+- **No Retry Logic**: The service performs no automatic retries for failed operations.
-- **No Circuit Breaker**: No protection against cascading failures when Fireblocks API is degraded
+- **No Circuit Breaker**: No protection against cascading failures when Fireblocks API is degraded.
-- **Timeout Handling**: Basic HTTP client timeouts (30s) but no timeout strategies per operation type
+- **Timeout Handling**: Basic HTTP client timeouts (30s) but no timeout strategies per operation type.

 ## Setup and Testing